AMPnet/ampnet-docs/ErrorCodes.md

-# AMPnet API Error Code Docs
+# AMPnet API Error Response Docs

 # Introduction

+AMPnet backend returns error response when errors happen (duh).
+Error response contains:
-AMPnet backend returns error codes when errors happen (duh).
-The codes are structured in a way that should be easy to read and identify on-the-fly.
+* `err_code` - structured in a way that should be easy to read and identify on-the-fly.
+* `description` - defined in the tables below
+* `message` - generated depending on the problem and provides more information.

-Each error code consists of two parts
+Each error code consists of two parts:
 1. Two digits for error category
 2. Two digits for specific error withing the category

 ## Example

-Error description: `Active user cannot create an additional wallet`

-Full Error: `com.ampnet.crowdfundingbackend.exception.ResourceAlreadyExistsException`

-Error category: `ampnet.SignupError`

-Specific Error: `InvalidRequestException`
+Specific Error: `Missing wallet`

 Error category code: `05`